argais/aws-policies/README.md

 #### allow_iam_change_password

 Created a user, assigned a password, flagged to change it on first login, minutes later a ticket pops up on jira with "i cant change my password"???
 Here's your solution

+#### s3_website

+Bucket policy.
+Allows read permission on all objects in a bucket, useful when you're hosting a static website on s3